nih-cfde/training-and-engagement/docs/General-Tutorials/basic_snakemake_tutorial/snakemake_1.md

 You can leave the conda environment with: `conda deactivate`.

 Later in the tutorial, we'll use `wget` to download data.
-If this command is not installed on your computer:
+Installing `wget` on MacOS can be achieved by using `Homebrew`, a handy package installation manager.
+This step will take a few minutes and the installation is outside the conda environment `snaketest`:

 ```
-# install homebrew, a very handy package installation manager
+# install Homebrew
-# this takes a few minutes to complete
 (base) $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

 # use brew command to install wget